sdmp/sdmp.github.io/index.md

 # Purpose

-At it's heart the SDMP is just a way for machines to communicate messages to each other in a very secure way that humans can understand.
+At its heart the SDMP is just a way for machines to communicate messages to each other in a secure way that humans can understand.

-If humans can understand it, they can debug it easier, and make sure the secure part is actually secure.
+If humans can understand it, it's easier to make sure the secure part is actually secure.

 ---